AdaCore/training_material/courses/ada_essentials/120_limited_types/05-limited_private_types.rst

 Effects of Explicitly Limited Completions
 -------------------------------------------

-* Allows no internal copying too
+* Prevents internal copying as well
 * Forces parameters to be passed by-reference

 .. code:: Ada